qinglong61/HelloLua/README.md

 # HelloLua
-a simple Lua interpreter to show how to call Lua and C each other
+a simple Lua interpreter to show how Lua and C call each other